Of Faults and Favorites: Model Checking a Pagination Algorithm with Alloy

 Personalization complicates everything!

-We are looking to present a list of upcoming events with a very specific ordering.
-Events must be returned chronologically with the exception that events that a user has "favorited" sort before "non-favortied" events on the same calendar day.
+We are looking to present a list of upcoming events with a specific ordering.
+Events must be returned chronologically with the exception that events that a user has "favorited" sort before "non-favorited" events on the same calendar day.

 E1*, E2, E4*, E3, E5, ...